“Sticks and Stones will break my bones, but words will never hurt me.”

-Don’t let the bitches get you down.
-Tell the mean girls to STEP OFF and you keep doing your thing.
+Don’t let one critical statement get you down.
+Tell those mean girls to STEP OFF and you keep doing your thing.

 That’s when I learned to be confident in the projects I made.
 The simple truth is that you can have great design with simple stitches and construction.
 Are you familiar with the global fashion brand Wool and the Gang?
 If you think simple isn’t fashionable or popular, their 70,000+ Instagram followers will disagree.